pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/gcp/get-started/deploy-changes.md

 {{% choosable language typescript %}}

-Now that `index.html` is in your bucket, modify the program file to have the bucket serve `index.html` as a static website.
+Now that `index.html` exists in the bucket, modify the program to have the bucket serve the file as a static website.

-First, set the `website` property on your bucket.
-And, to align with Google Cloud Storage recommendations, set uniform bucket-level access on the bucket to `true`.
+To do that, update the bucket definition to configure its `website` property.
+Then, to align with Google Cloud Storage recommendations, set its uniform bucket-level access property to `true`:

 ```typescript
 const bucket = new gcp.storage.Bucket("my-bucket", {